Positroids, knots, and $q,t$-Catalan numbers: Point count and the polynomial

 \end{theoremlist} \end{theorem}

 \begin{proof}

-We start by recalling the following result, which states that the \emph{(lower) Morton--Franks--Williams inequality}~\cite{MFW2,MFW1} is not sharp for negative braids.\footnote{Our conventions for $\HOMP(\betah;a,z)$ differ from those of~\cite{GMM} by changing $a\mapsto a^{-1}$.} It may be alternatively deduced from~\eqref{eq:trace(T_u*T_v)} below. \begin{lemma}[{\cite[Proposition~2.1]{GMM}}] Let $v\in S_n$ be a non-identity permutation and let $\beta:=\beta(v)^{-1}$ be the associated negative braid.
-Then
+We start by recalling the following result, which states that the \emph{(lower) Morton--Franks--Williams inequality}~\cite{MFW2,MFW1} is not sharp for negative braids.
+It may be alternatively deduced from~\eqref{eq:trace(T_u*T_v)} below. \begin{lemma}[{\cite[Proposition~2.1]{GMM}}] Let $v\in S_n$ be a non-identity permutation and let $\beta:=\beta(v)^{-1}$ be the associated negative braid.
+Then\footnote{Our conventions for $\HOMP(\betah;a,z)$ differ from those of~\cite{GMM} by changing $a\mapsto a^{-1}$.}

 \end{lemma}

 \itr#1{\itemref{thm:homfly2:#1}}